 Once you’ve activated your account, you will need to log in to Self Service and confirm your attendance.

 Find out more on our Welcome site about becoming a Manchester student.

 If you would like to request a deferral, email your academic School department, making sure you include the following details:

 - Your UCAS course code

 Alternatively, you may wish to sit your exams in a future session to try and improve your grades.
-Further information around this can also be found on the appeals 2021 webpage, including details of those who would be eligible for a guaranteed offer for 2022.
+Further information can be found in our Applicant FAQs including details of those who would be eligible for a guaranteed offer for 2022.

-If your application is still showing as Conditional Firm (CF) on UCAS Track, please contact the relevant admissions team for your course.
+If your application is still showing as Conditional Firm (CF) on UCAS Track, contact the Admissions Team within the relevant School or Department.